WaterCoFire/cotm-rgb-card-generator/README.md

-# Color Card Generator
+# COTM RGB Card Generator

 A Python script for generating elegant and minimalist RGB color introduction cards.
-This tool is used in [WaterCoFire Playground](https://watercofire.com) for introducing the **Color of the Month** series.
+This tool is used in [WaterCoFire Playground](https://watercofire.com) for introducing the Color of the Month (COTM) series.
 Fun fact: I searched online but couldn't find a similar, suitable color palette generator, so I wrote a script myself!

 > **Note**: This script only works on macOS as it relies on Apple's San Francisco font system.